 SPANISH FLU: EVENWOOD AND HAMSTERLEY GERMAN POW CAMP

-During the summer of 1918, the influenza epidemic of 1918-1919 known more commonly as “Spanish Influenza” affected large numbers of soldiers.
+During the summer of 1918, the influenza epidemic of 1918-1919 known more commonly as “Spanish Flu” affected large numbers of servicemen and civilians alike.
 In one sector of the Western Front over 70,000 American troops were hospitalised and nearly one third of these died.
 By the end of the summer the virus reached the German Army and this created serious problems for the military leadership as they found it impossible to replace their sick and dying soldiers.

 The infection had already spread into Germany and over 400,000 civilians died of the disease.
 It killed 228,000 people in Britain, 450,000 in Russia, 225,230 in Germany, 166,000 in France, 450,000 in the USA, an estimated 16,000,000 in India and 70 million people world-wide.

 The epidemic visited the north east of England in the summer of 1918.
 Press reports indicate that Spanish flu reached Evenwood in July 1918:

 “At one pit 46 boys were employed only 7 were present on Thursday”

 It appears to have returned to the locality during November and December: